Yesica548/Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+---
+title: "CodeBook"
+## Getting and Cleaning Data
+---

-## Getting and Cleaning Data - peer assessment project
+## Getting and Cleaning Data

 ## The original data was transformed by